Wall Street slips after Jerome Powell's hawkish remarks

 Fighting raged on in Ukraine as efforts to negotiate an end to the conflict appeared to be making little progress.

-Shares of Boeing Co slid 3.6% after one of its 737-800 aircraft operated by China Eastern Airlines crashed in southern China with no apparent survivors.
+Shares of Boeing Co (BA.N) slid 3.6% after one of its 737-800 aircraft operated by China Eastern Airlines (600115.SS) crashed in southern China with no apparent survivors.

 The rising geopolitical temperature helped defense stocks.
-Despite Boeing's decline, the S&P 500 Aerospace and Defense index rose 1.5%, with Lockheed Martin, Raytheon , Northrop Grumman and General Dynamics advancing between 2.5% and 4.6%.
+Despite Boeing's decline, the S&P 500 Aerospace and Defense index (.SPLRCAED) rose 1.5%, with Lockheed Martin (LMT.N), Raytheon , Northrop Grumman (NOC.N) and General Dynamics advancing between 2.5% and 4.6%.

-Alleghany Corp surged 24.8% after Warren Buffett's Berkshire Hathaway Inc struck an $11.6 billion deal to buy the owner of reinsurer TransRe.
+Alleghany Corp (Y.N) surged 24.8% after Warren Buffett's Berkshire Hathaway Inc (BRKa.N) struck an $11.6 billion deal to buy the owner of reinsurer TransRe.

 Declining issues outnumbered advancing ones on the NYSE by a 1.50-to-1 ratio; on Nasdaq, a 1.70-to-1 ratio favored decliners.